Atualizado: Jul 29

 Resilience & Simplicity

 Forget about what ads are promoting and go after what users and specialists are saying.
 Take your time to do your homework.
 Keep in mind that the real world is nothing like Disneyland and therefore Internet is not all times accessible, power outages do happen, the service or product itself is subject to fail, and your cat might not have the same taste as you.
 The goal here is to analyze if the product is resilient.
 In other words, if it is still worth buying or signing up for based on the way it behaves in the wild.

 After you are happy with your investigation, see where it fits in the classification below and then apply the corresponding punctuation.

-5 (Viable, but restrictions apply) - The product or service does meet its primary purpose, but there is no resilience added to the design.
+0 (Low Resiliency) - The product does meet its primary purpose, but there is no resilience added to the design.
 For example, an alarm clock capable of waking you up, as long as it is connected to an energized power outlet.

-10 (Viable and resilient) - The product or service meets its primary purpose and offers builtin resilience to its design.
+5 (High Resiliency) - The product meets its primary purpose and offers builtin resilience to its design.
 For example, we could add a battery power backup to the above clock to avoid the product from not functioning in case of a power outage.

 We all have to realize two inevitable aspects of our life as human beings: First, time is an unrecoverable resource.
-Second, our attention is indivisible and therefore - and against common sense - it is impossible to achieve real multitasking.
-With these two points in mind, be prepared to evaluate how a product or service uses your attention and thus your time.
+Second, our attention is indivisible and therefore - and against common sense - it is impossible to achieve multitasking and deep work simultaneously.
+With these two points in mind, be prepared to evaluate how a product uses your attention and thus your time.

 You should verify if the service or product: